joshnatis/teapot/README.md

 ## Compatability notes
 **teapot** has been tested on multiple computers and shells, and linted with [shellcheck](https://www.shellcheck.net/).
-It was confirmed to work on MacOS, Manjaro Linux, and noteably Arch Linux.
+It was confirmed to work on MacOS, Manjaro Linux, and Arch Linux.
 It should work in most shells, but when in doubt, use `bash`.
 If you find any bugs or have any issues, please reach out to me at:

 `josh at josh8 dot com`